Substitutions on compact alphabets: Existence of natural length functions and unique ergodicity

 exists for every $f \in E$.
 We say that $T$ is \emph{uniformly ergodic} if the above sequence of operators converges in the uniform operator topology \cite{Eisner}.
-That is, for every $\epsilon > 0$, for sufficiently large \(n \in \N\) we have $\|A_n(f)-P(f)\| < \epsilon$ for every $f \in E$ with $\|f\| \leq 1$; equivalently\footnote{By the Uniform Boundedness Principle, $P$ is also a bounded operator on $E$.}, $A_n \to P$ in the Banach space of bounded operators on $E$.
+That is, for every $\epsilon > 0$ and for sufficiently large \(n \in \N\), we have $\|A_n(f)-P(f)\| < \epsilon$ for every $f \in E$ with $\|f\| \leq 1$; equivalently\footnote{By the Uniform Boundedness Principle, $P$ is also a bounded operator on $E$.}, $A_n \to P$ in the Banach space of bounded operators on $E$.

-Similarly, we say that $T$ is \emph{strongly power convergent} if $\lim_{n\to\infty} T^{n}f\coloneqq Pf$ exists for all $f\in E$.
+Similarly, we say that $T$ is \emph{strongly power convergent} if $P(f) \coloneqq \lim_{n\to\infty} T^n(f)$ exists for all $f\in E$.
 We call $T$ \emph{uniformly power convergent} \cite{K:power-conv} if $T^n$ converges (necessarily to $P$) in the uniform operator topology. \end{definition}

-\begin{remark} It is not hard to see that if $T$ is uniformly (strongly) power convergent then it is uniformly (mean) ergodic.
-It is also not difficult to show that $P \colon E \to E$ is a projection to the subspace of $E$ fixed by $T$. \end{remark}
+\begin{remark} It is not hard to see that if \(T\) is uniformly (resp.\ strongly) power convergent then it is power bounded and uniformly (resp.\ mean) ergodic.
+Similarly, \(P \colon E \to E\) is clearly a projection to the subspace of \(E\) fixed by \(T\).
+Note that convergence properties extend those of primitive non-negative matrices on finite-dimensional vector spaces, i.e., \((M/r)^n\to P\) where \(r\) is the Perron--Frobenius eigenvalue; see \cite{Queffelec}.
+In the finite-dimensional case, any power bounded operator (thus, any operator with spectral radius \(1\)) is uniformly ergodic. \end{remark}